Miigget/guardian_fetch_content/DEPLOY_LAMBDA.md

     ```
 4. Click **Save**, then click the **Test** button.

 You should see an execution result with a `statusCode: 200`.
-You can inspect the detailed logs in the **Monitor** > **Logs** tab (which will take you to CloudWatch) and verify that new data has appeared in your Kinesis stream using the "Trim horizon" method described in the quick start guide.
+You can inspect the detailed logs in the **Monitor** > **Logs** tab (which will take you to CloudWatch) and verify that new data has appeared in your Kinesis stream using the "Trim horizon" method.